HarishvinS/LightLink/docs/README.md

 - `examples/` - Example usage and case studies
 - `theory/` - Mathematical background and theory

+**Note to maintainers:** The underlying physics models and environmental variables have been significantly enhanced.
+Please ensure the documentation within `api/`, `tutorials/`, `examples/`, and `theory/` is updated to reflect these changes, including new parameters, updated mathematical formulations, and revised examples.

 ### Quick Start

 See the main README.md in the project root for installation and basic usage instructions.